WHAT IS THE THERAPY PROCESS?

 Therapy is not done for you, or to you, but with you.
 This collaborative process works best when you are honest about your goals, your resources, and your perceptions of the work we are doing together.

 I work on a fee-for-service basis.
 I don’t accept health insurance, however I am happy to provide a receipt/ insurance statement for you.
-Many of my clients have been able to receive partial reimbursement, sometimes up to 50%, when they submit a receipt/statement to their insurance.
+Many of my clients have been able to receive partial reimbursement, sometimes up to 80%, when they submit a super bill to their insurance.
 Please check your medical insurance policy to see how much you will be reimbursed for mental health out-of-network providers.

 If you need to cancel a session, I appreciate you giving me at least 24 hours notice as there are many times another client may have needed to take that additional session time.
 Thank you.